-Finally, it is important to note that the data and analyses we present do not let us definitively say whether the apparent lack of morphological divergence within E. marmorata truly reflects the presence of a single species, or if it is an artifact of plastron shape being a poor morphological marker for phylogenetic and phylogeographic divergences in the case of E. marmorata, because we could not carry out our morphometric analyses on the specimens from which the genetic data were obtained.
-The comparisons with the other emydid taxa suggest that it is because E. marmorata is a single species.
-However, tests of both our preferred conclusion (E. marmorata as a single species) and that Spinks, Thomson, and Bradley Shaffer (2014) should include morphological and molecular analyses of the same set of voucher specimens, as well as additional tests of species delimitation using alternative methods and corroborating evidence as suggested by Bryan C. Carstens et al. (2013).
+Finally, it is important to note that the data and analyses we present do not let us definitively say whether the apparent lack of morphological divergence within E. marmorata truly reflects the presence of a single species, or if it is an artifact of plastron shape being a poor morphological marker for phylogenetic and phylogeographic divergences in the case of E. marmorata.
+This is because we could not carry out our morphometric analyses on the specimens from which the genetic data were obtained.
+The comparisons with the other emydid taxa suggest that our negative result is because E. marmorata is a single species.
+However, tests of both our preferred conclusion (E. marmorata as a single species) and that of Spinks, Thomson, and Bradley Shaffer (2014) should include morphological and molecular analyses of the same set of voucher specimens, as well as additional tests of species delimitation using alternative methods and corroborating evidence as suggested by Bryan C. Carstens et al. (2013).
 From a morphological standpoint, support for the validity of “E. pallida” may come from other aspects of morphology, such as carapace shape or other features.
 Likewise, further investigation of the phylogeographic utility of plastron shape in other turtle species will help to clarify whether the lack of differentiation seen in E. marmoarata, and the strong differentiation among the other emydids, is typical or an unusual case.

 Acknowledgements